Podnet/uart-in-mgos-test/README.md

-# A blank Mongoose OS app
+# UART In MGOS test app

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+A mongoose OS test app to process incoming data from UART interface.